 When an invoice is opened, the tax amount calculated for each entity is posted to the specified GL Account.
 The GL account acts as a holding bucket for the amounts you collect as you process order payments.
 Eventually these amounts will accumulate to a balance you can remit to the appropriate tax authority.

 3. Default Rates

-Each line item type can be taxed at different rates (e.g. a service may be taxed at a different rate than a tangible item).
+Each of the four main types of line item codes (LICs) can be taxed at a different rate.
+In other words, a service may be taxed at a different rate than a tangible item.
 Also, each line item type can have a different tax rate for each taxing entity.
-Note: "Other" type line item codes are generally not taxed.
+(Note: "Other" type line item codes are generally not taxed.)

-In the Line Item Code field, select any specific items that do not conform to the default rates entered above.
-Exceptions can carry their own rates or can be completely exempt.
+In this section, use the Line Item Code field to identify any LICs that do not conform to the default rates you entered above.
+Exception items can carry their own rates or can be completely exempt.

-You can add LICs to multiple tax profiles at one time.
-From the list view, use the Quick Search bar to locate all the tax profiles that should have the same LICs included as exceptions.
+You can add exception LICs to multiple tax profiles in a batch: From the Tax Profiles list view, use the Quick Search bar to locate all the tax profiles that need the same LICs as exceptions.
 Click Actions > Add Exceptions to Tax Profiles in List.
-At the confirmation dialog, click Add, and at the selector dialog locate and select the LICs, then click Save.
+At the confirmation dialog, click Add, then use the selector dialog to locate and select the needed LICs.
 You can also remove LIC exceptions this way.

 The simplest tax setup would be for a retail operation where all customers come to your store.
 All transactions would take place at that single location.
 So only a single tax jurisdiction would be applicable (i.e. the location of the store) and only a single tax profile needed.